Testing Services Department

 At MillerAnalogies.com take one or more of the online Practice Tests to experience taking the MAT.
 Review the study material in the free Candidate Information Booklet – available online or at the Testing Center.

 Show up to the Testing Center on the day of the MAT with two forms of ID.

 You will receive a personal Score Report and a Retest Admission Ticket, just in case you want to take the MAT again.
 At the same time, Official Transcripts will be sent to the schools you designated.
 It takes about 10-15 business days to score and send out results.

-The cost is $60 and it may be paid by cash or check (payable to LSSU) at the time of testing
+Effective July 1, 2014 the MAT cost is $65 and it may be paid by cash or check (payable to LSSU) at the time of testing.

 Please call the Director of Testing Services at Lake Superior State University at: 906 635-2452 to schedule an appointment.